-When it comes to the health of our children, there is no clear cut answer between natural or artificial.
+When it comes to the health of our children, there is no clear-cut answer between natural or artificial.
 Consider any food label and you may see the word ‘sugar’, but whether or not that natural sugar is naturally occurring or synthetic makes a big difference to its health benefits or side effects.
-So, first of all, lets define both natural or added sugar.
+So, first of all, let’s define both natural and added sugar.
 This article will also cover added sugar, which we can see on many labels and products.

 Added sugar, on the other hand, is created using enzymes, bacteria, or plant parts and is chemically altered and enhanced so it has a more appealing flavor and texture.
 The synthetic sweeteners used in many foods today are often high-fructose corn syrup, white or brown rice syrup, corn syrup, dextrose, and glucose.

 Both sugars have health consequences for those that consume them over the long run.
 Natural sugars have been shown to cause obesity, which is often a precursor to other problems like diabetes.
 Synthetic sugars have been linked to higher cholesterol and heart disease.

 In summary, you want to choose natural sugar over artificial sugar.
 If you are not sure which is better, you should go with natural.
 It is also important to look at the amount of added sugar in a food product.
 For example, if there are several sugars listed as one part of a product, and they are all-natural, choose the natural sugars.